ConnorSutton07/Algorithmic-Art/README.md

-This is a showcase of some random visual effects for fun!
+This is a website showcasing some random visual effects for fun!